AlexanderK88/c11_examensarbete/README.md

 - **Backend**: JAVA Spring Boot
 - **Database**: MySQL
 - **API Integration**: External manga APIs for fetching content.

-Here’s the updated **Installation & Setup** section with the steps for setting up the backend, including the MySQL dump and Docker container.
-This is tailored for the backend setup, and we can create a separate section for the frontend afterward.

----

 ## 🛠 Backend Installation & Setup